ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INSTRUCTION_SET.md

     DIM
     LET

 DEF FN must be followed by a character A-Z, so 26 user defined functions are possible.
-An expression between brackets can be added to transfer a parameter.
+An expression between brackets can be added to transfer a parameter.<br>
 e.g.:
 ```
+ >LIST
+  2 PRINT"SQUARE ROOT OF A"
- > DEF FNA (SQROOT) = SQR(SQROOT): INPUT A: PRINT FNA(A): REM prints square root of A
+  10 DEF FNA (ROOT) = SQR(ROOT): INPUT A: PRINT FNA(A)
+  18 PRINT"SINUS CALCULATION"
- > DEF FNB = SIN(X)+1: INPUT X: PRINT FNB
+  20 DEF FNB(X) = SIN(X)+1: INPUT"ANGLE IN RADIANS" S: PRINT FNB(S)
+  READY
+ >RUN
+ SQUARE ROOT OF A
+ A?
+2
+  1.41421
+ SINUS CALCULATION
+ ANGLE IN RADIANS?
+0.78539
+  1.7071
+  READY AT 20
 ```

 Program Flow Control